QCDIS/NaaVRE-website/Readiness-level-framework.md

 Currently, NaavRE is mostly used for scientific Workflows e.g. data processing, data analysis, and simulation. <span style="color:green">Integrate this sentence in the story.</span>

-### Virtual lab contributions
+### Virtual lab roles
-<span style="color:green">currently missing contributions from cloud researchers and students</span>
 NaaVRE aims to be a virtual research environment (VRE) that enables experts in computational ecology and ecological data analysis to create virtual labs in which users conduct their research.
-Our platform aims to receive the following contributions  to enable innovative research methods:
+Our platform needs contributions from multiple roles to enable innovative research methods:
-- Virtual research environment (VRE) development and operations: Creating and maintaining the software in which virtual labs can be created.
-This is done by DevOps engineers from LifeWatch.
+- Virtual research environment (VRE) development and operations engineer: Creating and maintaining NaaVRE the software in which virtual labs can be created.
+This is done by LifeWatch.
-- Virtual lab core development: The creation of a new virtual lab in NaaVRE.
+- Virtual lab core developer: Creates a new virtual lab in NaaVRE.
 Virtual lab core development is done in a co-development process with the DevOps engineers at LifeWatch.
-- Virtual lab code review: Feedback can be provided during core development on the user-friendliness, maintainability, and robustness of the source code and other assets.
+- Virtual lab code reviewer: Provides feedback during core development on the user-friendliness, maintainability, and robustness of the source code and other assets.
 We recommend starting with reviews as early on in the development process, as this may contribute to a clear architecture, and good code quality.
-- Virtual lab quality assurance: If core developers and reviewers believe the virtual lab to be ready to be used by others, people who were not involved in the development of the virtual lab, can try out the virtual lab with a fresh pair of eyes and do suggestions.
+- Virtual lab quality assurance engineer: If core developers and reviewers believe the virtual lab to be ready to be used by others, people who were not involved in the development of the virtual lab, can try out the virtual lab with a fresh pair of eyes and do suggestions.
 Quality assurance can help the core development team identify issues arising when others start using the virtual lab.
 Therefore, it is good to do quality assurance before others who are not in the same institute as the core developers start using the virtual lab.
-- Virtual lab development: Once a virtual lab has reached a stage in which it can be used by others, users can expand and adapt the source code to suit their needs.
+- Virtual lab developer: Once a virtual lab has reached a stage in which it can be used by others, users can expand and adapt the source code to suit their needs.
-- Virtual lab use: Researchers couple virtual labs assets, use their own datasets, and set their own parameters to run their own experiments in the virtual lab.
+- Virtual lab user: Researchers couple virtual labs assets, use their own datasets, and set their own parameters to run their own experiments in the virtual lab.
-  - Golden use case: Using a new virtual lab for the first publication based on findings produced in that virtual lab.
+  - Golden user:
+- Virtual lab visitor: Visits the virtual lab to see how experiments were done.
+- Virtual lab owner / Principal investigator: Coordinates the further development of the VL with a scientific vision.
+Will initially be the golden user who initiates the construction of a new virtual lab to do experiments and create a first publication based.
 This will often be done by the team involved in the core development.
-  When done by people who are not involved in the core development, golden use will be done in co-development with the VRE development and operations team.
+- Virtual lab Technical coordinator: Knows the lab from a technical perspective.
+Pushes the lab to the next readiness level.
+Works at VLIC.
+- Virtual lab Service operations: Can support users.
+Knows the lab and can help out when problems arise.

+A person can fulfill multiple roles.
 In the virtual labs the distinction between development and use is a continuum.
 How many changes a scientist will make to the codebase and libraries depends on whether the virtual lab already has the necessary assets for the user.

 #### Wetlab analogy